goliatone/application-core/docs/guide.md

 A `hook` is an event with a lifecycle to which you can attach listeners to.

 Core hooks and module hooks.

-The application context has one `hook`.
+After the application context is configured and wired it will fire the run `hook`.

 ##### Chained Events